Distinguishing Capital Projects from Maintenance Needs

 - What is the process in developing a Capital Improvement Plan?

-Today we are going to examine four tips that can help you distinguish between a capital project to be included in the CIP and an ordinary maintenance to be included in the operating budget.
+In this installment of our capital projects series, we are going to examine four tips that can help you distinguish between a capital project to be included in the CIP and an ordinary maintenance to be included in the operating budget.
 We’ll also help identify differences between capital and maintenance expenditures.

 It is very important that definitions of the capital projects included in the CIP are clearly and specifically spelled out.
 Depending on what is best suited for your entity, include this definition in the municipal code, in adopted financial policies, or in the CIP instruction manual.